philsinatra/IDM221/instructor_materials/IDM221-02-text-git.md

 ^ Last week we discussed some of the tools we'll be using for our development process.
 You should all have installed a (_click_) text editor, Sublime Text or whichever other option you prefer.
 You also should all have (_click_) hosting taken care of, and you should all have a (_click_) GitHub or Bitbucket account for version control, which we'll talk about tonight. (_click_) FTP will come later.

+^ Let's start with an introduction to the text editor.

 ---

 ## Critical Concepts